soranoo/next-css-obfuscator/README.md

   #### Changes:
   - Much Much Much better quality of CSS selector obfuscation
   - Delete original CSS automatically after obfuscation (only apply at full obfuscation)
-  - Removed `customTailwindDarkModeSelector` option, the dark mode selector will be automatically obfuscated at full obfuscation.
   - Support TailwindCSS Universal Selector (eg. `*:pt-4`)
   - More tests

+  ### Configuration Changes:
+  - Removed `customTailwindDarkModeSelector` option, the dark mode selector will be automatically obfuscated at full obfuscation.
+  - Merged `includeAnyMatchRegexes` and `excludeAnyMatchRegexes` options into `whiteListedFolderPaths` and `blackListedFolderPaths` options.
+(Directly move the regexes to the `whiteListedFolderPaths` and `blackListedFolderPaths` options)
+  - Added `removeOriginalCss` option, default to `false`.
+Set to `true` to delete original CSS from CSS files if it has a obfuscated version.

-### Version 2 (Major Update)
+### 💥 Version 2 (Major Update)
   This version is deeply inspired by [PostCSS-Obfuscator](https://github.com/n4j1Br4ch1D/postcss-obfuscator).
 Shout out to [n4j1Br4ch1D](https://github.com/n4j1Br4ch1D) for creating such a great package and thank you [tremor](https://github.com/tremorlabs) for sponsoring this project.

   #### Changes: